bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

             Nothing
 ```

 Simple enough, but you may have already noticed that this implementation is somewhat strenuous to read.
-Now, imagine how it would read if we expanded the `ContactPerson` record with additional fields such as phoneNumber, email, address, etc. Not very pleasant!
+Now, imagine how it would read if we expanded the `ContactPerson` record with additional fields such as phone number, email, address, etc. Not very pleasant!

 Another, arguably much more readable, approach is to use the utility functions `Maybe.map2`, `Maybe.map3`, `Maybe.map4`, and so on.
-While `Maybe.map` takes a function `a -> b` and a `Maybe a`, `Maybe.map2` takes a function `a -> b -> c` and two Maybe's, `Maybe a` and `Maybe b`.
+While [`Maybe.map`](https://package.elm-lang.org/packages/elm/core/latest/Maybe#map) takes a function `a -> b` and a `Maybe a`, [`Maybe.map2`](https://package.elm-lang.org/packages/elm/core/latest/Maybe#map2) takes a function `a -> b -> c` and two Maybe's, `Maybe a` and `Maybe b`.
 The mapping function is applied if, and only if, both values are present.
 With `Maybe.map2`, our `toContactPerson` function can be improved to: